Emotional Eating Disorder -- how to stop

 Isn't it better to make peace with reality than to resist the inevitable?
 Instead of becoming angry, depressed, or resorting to overeating, we can resolve to age as well as possible by learning how to let go of the thoughts that torment us.

 Unlike aging, emotional eating is not inevitable.
-We can use emotional overeating as an opportunity to improve our life emotionally.
+We can use emotional or comfort eating as an opportunity to improve our life emotionally.
 There's no reason to get stuck with emotional eating.

 Take the test and then the cure